Tomato and Ricotta Pasta (1-Pot)

 - Pumpkin pasta

-If you make this one-pot basil tomato pasta, or if you have any questions, let me know!
+If you make this tomato and ricotta pasta or have any questions, please let me know!
 Leave a comment or rate it.
 I would love to hear from you!

 Ingredients